sdhutchins/gbs-guide/docs/birmingham.md

 - **Homewood**: A charming suburb with boutique shops and a friendly atmosphere.
 - **Mountain Brook**: A beautiful, upscale community known for its scenic parks and village-like atmosphere.

-### Education and Research

-Birmingham is also recognized for its educational institutions and research facilities:
-- **University of Alabama at Birmingham (UAB)**: A world-class institution known for its medical research and healthcare programs.
-- **Southern Research**: A nonprofit research organization involved in drug discovery and development.

 ### Things to Do

 Birmingham offers a variety of activities for residents and visitors alike: